astronomer/airflow-guides/guides/airflow-kedro.md

 [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable, and modular data science code.
 It borrows concepts from software engineering and applies them to machine learning code.

-While Kedro is an excellent option for data scientists looking to operationalize their models with software engineering practices, it can extend even further to integrate with [Apache Airflow](https://airflow.apache.org) for distributed scheduling and execution of these jobs.
+While Kedro is an excellent option for data engineers and data scientists looking to author their data pipelines and projects with software engineering practices, it can extend even further to integrate with [Apache Airflow](https://airflow.apache.org) for distributed scheduling and execution of the resultant pipelines.

 ## The Plugin